 The Castle is a ruin, but magnificent inner and outer moats are still being the pride of Koriyama.

-Koriyama Castle’s ruins, a symbol of Yamato-koriyama City is one of the few castle ruins in the Nara area.
-The castle was built by Junkei Tsutsui, who is a feudal load in the 16th century but it was destroyed in the Meiji Era.
-Now only the original moats and stone walls remain.
-However, a gate and some castle buildings were restored to show visitors how they once looked like.
+The ruins of Koriyama Castle, a symbol of Yamato-Koriyama City, are among the few castle remains in the Nara area.
+Originally built in the 16th century by feudal lord Junkei Tsutsui, the castle was destroyed during the Meiji Era.
+Today, only the original moats and stone walls remain, but a gate and several buildings have been restored to give visitors a glimpse of the castle’s former appearance.

-Usually stone walls made by large fine stones, but Koriyama castle’s stone walls are made by collecting stones from various temples in the koriyama area, so even stone statues are used.
-Visitors can see Sakasa-jizo, a stone statue set upside down in the castle keep platform.
+While most castle stone walls are built from uniform large stones, Koriyama Castle’s walls are unique—they were constructed using stones collected from various temples in the Koriyama area, including stone statues.
+Visitors can see Sakasa-jizo, a stone statue placed upside down on the castle keep platform.

 Koriyama Castle(郡山城)